SerratedSharp/BlazorWasmGoogleApisSample/README.md

 - Sign-in to https://console.cloud.google.com/
 - Create a new Project
-- Go to APIs & Services, enable the API you which to use, in this case Google Drive API
+- Go to APIs & Services, enable the API you wish to use, in this case Google Drive API
 - Go to APIs & Services -> Credentials
   - ![image](https://github.com/user-attachments/assets/ea887de1-ab36-464e-bbae-35be886cdd8c)
-- Create Credntials -> OATH Client ID
+- Click Create Credentials -> OAuth Client ID
   - ![image](https://github.com/user-attachments/assets/6f070cec-f2b1-44d5-85bf-27c90021b658)
 - Choose "Web Application"
   - ![image](https://github.com/user-attachments/assets/35bcd7d5-d80b-42eb-aed3-8435df159e8d)

 Fill in the details.
 It's advisable to have seperate registrations or projects for different environments.
 For your dev registration you will need to enter your `https://localhost:1324` with the given port your project launches with.
 Enter these for both Javascript origins and redirect URIs.
+(Observe the note about how long it takes this configuration to take effect.
+I have observed it to be very quick, but could potentially take a couple hours.)
 Completing this will generate the Client ID which you pass in the appropriate places as described in the [Pages/Home.razor](https://github.com/SerratedSharp/BlazorWasmGoogleApisSample/blob/main/Pages/Home.razor) sample.
 You do not need the client secret since this is a client-side implicit flow.

 You will also need to configure a OAuth consent screen:
 ![image](https://github.com/user-attachments/assets/6610a330-23f4-4bfc-84f7-c5f3c57093dc)